gaqzi/reflections/content/python/type_guard.md

     return str(x)
 ```

 The `reveal_type` function is provided by Mypy and you don't need to import this.
+But remember to remove the function before executing the snippet.
+Otherwise, Python will raise a runtime error as the function is only understood by Mypy.
 If you run Mypy against this snippet, it'll print the following lines:

 ```
 src.py:6: note: Revealed type is "builtins.float"
 src.py:10: note: Revealed type is "builtins.int"
 ```

-Here, I didn't have to explicitly tell the type checker how the conditionals narrow the type.
-From PEP-647:
+Here, I didn't have to explicitly tell the type checker how the conditionals narrow the types.

 > Static type checkers commonly employ a technique called 'type narrowing' to determine a more precise type of an expression within a program's code flow.
-When type narrowing is applied within a block of code based on a conditional code flow statement (such as if and while statements), the conditional expression is sometimes referred to as a 'type guard'.
+When type narrowing is applied within a block of code based on a conditional code flow statement (such as if and while statements), the conditional expression is sometimes referred to as a 'type guard'. — PEP-647

 So, in the above snippet, Mypy performed **type narrowing** to determine the more precise type of the variable `x`; and the `if ... else` conditionals, in this case, is known as **type guards**.